fido93/jquery-nextform/README.md

 ### How to add initial steps?

-There are two ways to add steps and their corresponding content.
+To add steps and their corresponding content.

-1. Add HTML code into the representing wizard element.
+1. Add HTML code have class call next and id must be in integer.

 ```html
 <div class="next" id="1">